anataliocs/tdxmain/README.md

 tdxmain
 =======

-This is an open-source project for the Theta Delta Chi Rho Triton Alumni Association at VCU.
+This is an open-source project for the Theta Delta Chi at VCU.

 You can view the live site here:  https://www.tdxvcu.com